What Automated Customer Service Means [and How to Make it Real]

 What is customer service automation?

-Customer service automation is the process of addressing clients’ requests with minimal human-to-human touchpoints.
-In most cases, it’s implemented by adding automatic responses to customers’ queries.
+Customer service automation is the process of addressing clients’ requests with minimal human interaction to enhance the customer journey.
+In most cases, it’s implemented by adding automatic responses to users’ queries or integrating artificial intelligence solutions.
 But there is more to it.

 On the surface, the concept may seem incongruous to take the human factor out of problem-solving.
 However, if your customer service is automated, it removes the chance of possible errors saving both customer support reps and clients much time (and what the hell, nerve cells).

-The automation in customer service can come in so many shapes, from a smartly written message on a call minder to a pre-written chatbot dialogue.
-Chatbots, self-service tools, voice recognition, and other technologies are used here to aid the customer experience.
+Automation in customer service can come in so many shapes, from a smartly written message on a call minder to a pre-written chatbot dialogue.
+Chatbots, self-service tools, interactive voice response, and other technologies are used here to aid the customer experience.
 Are there any traps and pitfalls you should know before diving into the matter?
 Sure!

 Pros and cons of automated customer service